“Resist the Devil and he will flee.” This excerpt from James 4 seems to say that our words have power.

 When we experience the enemy’s attacks in our own lives or when we see his movement in the world around us it is our role to speak to the evil one in the name of our Almighty and Faithful God saying ‘Satan, stand down for our Lord will thwart your evil plans‘.
 It is ours to remind the enemy of who is in charge: ‘Satan, you have no authority here for the Lord Himself will judge you‘.
 However, be aware that in order to speak to the enemy in God’s power – we have to be connected to Him.
 We have to know Him, know His word, and be yielded to His will.

 Reflect on your own life — are you connected to the power source?
 If not, you can be assured that there is no way you can stand against the enemy.

-May each one of us live for Him daily – continually yielding to God’s will in our lives.
-May He grant us the wisdom to call upon Him.
-May the witness of our lives illuminate the earth with the truth of the Gospel and dim the light of the enemy.
-May we always rely on His strength that never fails.
+With all of these hurtful, hate filled, sinful, wicked, arrogant, haughty things going all around us we’ve got to remember to live for Him daily – continually yielding to God’s will in our lives.
+He will grant us the wisdom to call upon Him!
+The witness of the lives of believers in Christ have got to illuminate the earth with the truth of the Gospel and dim the light of the enemy.
+His strength that never fails!!
 If Michael, the most powerful of the angels, knew that he should not take the enemy to task in his own name or in his own power – surely we understand that we too must be careful to recognize where the power lies.